BjBodner/llmvit/README.md

 cd llmvit
 poetry install
 ```

-## Features

-- Use any Hugging Face transformer LLM as a vision backbone.
-- Multiple image embedding strategies, adapted to the word embeddings of the LLM.
-- Configurable and customizable vision encoders.
-- Support for QLoRA fine-tuning.
-- Automatic mixed precision training.
-- Wandb integration.

 ## Quick Start
 Create an LLMVIT model with your LLM of choice and, using a lightweight ViT encoder and a maximum similarity embedder.